alexglover03/ToDoList/README.md

 # ToDoList
-A to do list - applying EJS
+A To Do list - applying EJS